reinderien/inspiration/readme.md

 would have to have a different set of _x_ inputs but the same ƒ operations.
 Division of the _x_ search space would then need to occur across SIMD elements, with all elements in the core using the same ƒ set.
 The top-level parent would divide the ƒ search space across cores.

+### Gray-code

+[Gray code](https://en.wikipedia.org/wiki/Gray_code) is a method of incrementing binary numbers such that only one digit changes at a time, but all possible values are still visited.
+For instance, for a 3-bit integer:

+    0 0 0
+    0 0 1
+    0 1 1
+    0 1 0
+    1 1 0
+    1 1 1
+    1 0 1
+    1 0 0

+### Condensed-section

+todo.